johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

 Specification document(s):  {{digest}} of this document

-## Want-Content-Digest Field Registration
+## Want-Content-Chymify Field Registration

-This section registers the `Want-Content-Digest` field in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" {{SEMANTICS}}.
+This section registers the `Want-Content-Chymify` field in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" {{SEMANTICS}}.

-Field name:  `Want-Content-Digest`
+Field name:  `Want-Content-Chymify`

 Status:  permanent

 Specification document(s):  {{want-fields}} of this document

-## Content-Digest Field Registration
+## Content-Chymify Field Registration

-This section registers the `Content-Digest` field in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" {{SEMANTICS}}.
+This section registers the `Content-Chymify` field in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" {{SEMANTICS}}.

-Field name:  `Content-Digest`
+Field name:  `Content-Chymify`

 Status:  permanent

-Specification document(s):  {{content-digest}} of this document
+Specification document(s):  {{content-chymify}} of this document

 --- back